winf-hsos/webengineering/week02/lesson_01_first_html/README.md

 - HTML tags are the nodes of the tree, and everything inbetween a pair of tags is a subtree
 - Meta information goes in the `<head>` element, while visible stuff lives in the `<body>` element

 The table sums up the HTML tags we have learned about so far.
+We'll come back to them in the following lessons.

 | Tag | Description |
 | --- | --- |